 In Delicious in Dungeon, Kabru is one to Laios.
 Kabru is a cynic who tends to believe the worst about people while Laios is a Nice Guy who is rather trusting.
 Furthermore, Kabru is a talented fighter against humans, but lacks experience fighting monsters while Laios despite being goofy, is an experienced adventurer and an expert on monsters.

 On top of being an Evil Counterpart to Goku, at least initially, Piccolo is also this to him.
 Piccolo is cold and dispassionate, while Goku is fun loving and can be quite emotional when angry or upset.
 Piccolo is one of the smartest characters in the series, while Goku is quite Book Dumb.
 Piccolo is the responsible one where Goku can be quite irresponsible even when the fate of the world is at stake.
-Their roles are slightly reverse during the Buu Saga.
-Piccolo was willing to give himself to Babidi so Buu would stop slaughtering cities.
+Their roles are slightly reverse during the Buu Saga of Dragon Ball Z. Piccolo was willing to give himself to Babidi so Buu would stop slaughtering cities.
 It was Goku who was rational and pointed out that Piccolo sacrificing himself wouldn't help anyone in the long run.

 Goku's older brother, Raditz.
 Both are overachievers much like their father before them, born low-class yet fortunate enough to become elite by attrition after their race was wiped out.
 While Goku embraced the gentle heart given to him by his mother and works his entire life to break the limits of his birth, like his father, Radtiz chose to hide behind others stronger than him while embracing the ruthlessness of being a Saiyan, rejecting his mother's kind influence.
 Also, despite Goku's gentle and kind nature, he maintained his Saiyan pride and spirit, while Radtiz's Saiyan spirit has long been driven out of him despite his claims to the contrary.